MegiantoAS/MegiantoAS/README.md

 An independent Software Engineer who loves to create and share projects about web and mobile technology!
 I've enjoyed JavaScript and make it the main language in creating a project.

-I'm currently active in contributing as Curriculum Developer at <a href="https://github.com/dicodingacademy">@dicodingacademy</a> to build courses in Front-End Apps (Web, Android) and Back-End Service.

 - 🔭 I’m currently working on <a href="https://grow.google/intl/id_id/bangkit/">Bangkit Batch2</a>
 - 🌱 I’m currently learning about Android Developer